vigetlabs/trailbuddy-view-transition/README.md

 ## 🥇 Credits

 This demo project was developed by [Eric Fuhrmann](https://www.viget.com/about/team/efuhrmann/) and designed by [Andrew Greeson](https://www.viget.com/about/team/agreeson/).
-You can read more about that process here [`LINK COMING SOON!`].
+You can read more about that process [here](https://www.viget.com/articles/how-we-designed-and-built-a-view-transition-demo/).

 The view transition animation was inspired by [Maxi Ferreira's](https://twitter.com/charca) View Transition [demo](https://live-transitions.pages.dev/).